 In the United Kingdom, it is estimated that

-- approximately one-third of the food bought is thrown away, and at least half of this is food that could have been eaten.
+- approximately 1/3 of the food bought is thrown away, and at least 1/2 of this could still have been eaten.

 - the decomposition of food in landfills causes 0.22t COâ‚‚e per person, 0.2t of which can be avoided by reducing food waste.